embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino/eml-tools_project_template/README.md

 ### Dataset
 For validating the tool chain, download the small validation set from kaggle: https://www.kaggle.com/alexanderwendt/oxford-pets-cleaned-for-eml-tools

-It contains a snall set that is used for inference validation in the structure that is compatible to the EML Tools.
+It contains a small set that is used for inference validation in the structure that is compatible to the EML Tools.
 Put it in the following folder structure

 To be able to use the dataset, it is necessary to have a trained model of yolov5 on the Oxford Pets dataset.
 It can be done here: https://github.com/embedded-machine-learning/hwmodule-ultralytics-yolov5-server.